QuarantineChat: Responses

 The service has gotten generally positive reviews.
 Technology website Gadgets360 states that "it simulates the magic of having a surprise conversation with a complete stranger, who is stuck at home as well due to this viral epidemic."
 The New York Times states, "Each conversation provided me with the illusion of floating, even briefly, into the slipstream of someone else's life.
 The conversations were, for the most part, effortless, inconsequential.
 I didn't know when they were going to come, and I didn't know where they were going to go.
 When I hung up, I felt transported."
 Mashable's Anna Iovine stated, "There may be days I don't pick up the phone [...], but having the option of meeting someone new in a time where I can't meet anyone is a luxury."
 A CBS News reporter showed skepticism over whether it would be popular, saying "On Instagram, we're friends with people that we don't even know.
 So I don't think it'd be that big of a difference."

 Via the online publication Built In, Hawkins said that "more users have reported that the lack of video (as in videotelephony) frees them of image-consciousness."

-The service has also been verified by Feinberg School of Medicine's clinical psychologist Nancy Molitor, who said, "I think [the QuarantineChat app] is indeed a very interesting and potentially very effective way of helping folks who are isolated, live alone, and who are away from home, cope with loneliness and the anxiety of being quarantined."